Leukemia: facts & figures

 The overall leukemia incidence rate in Minnesota has increased slightly since 1988, while mortality has decreased somewhat.
 As with national data, incidence rates are consistently higher in males than in females.
-Leukemia is the eighth (for males) and ninth (for females) leading type of cancer in Minnesota.
-From 2012 to 2014, an average of 604 cases of leukemia in males and 387 cases of leukemia in females were diagnosed in Minnesota residents each year.
+Leukemia is the eighth leading type of cancer in Minnesota for males and females.
+From 2013 to 2015, an average of 609 cases of leukemia in males and 392 cases of leukemia in females were diagnosed in Minnesota residents each year.

 Leukemia in Minnesota

 Incidence increased by less than 1% per year since 1988 for both sexes combined, with similar increases for each sex alone.
 Most recently, the age-adjusted incidence rate of leukemia was 22.4 new cases per 100,000 males and 12.3 new cases per 100,000 females.

 The rate of leukemia increases with age, with the exception of a slightly higher rate of leukemia among children less than 5 years of age.
 The rate of leukemia is highest among males aged 80 years and older.

 Leukemia is a cancer of the cells of blood-forming tissues, including the lymphatic system and bone marrow.
 Bone marrow is where blood cells are formed.
 Blood is made up of a number of different cells including red blood cells, white blood cells, platelets, and plasma.
 White blood cells are called leukocytes.
 In a person with leukemia, large amounts of abnormal white blood cells are produced.
 They do not function well and may crowd out normal cells.

 This page covers all types of leukemia combined.
 The two most common subtypes of leukemia, acute myeloid leukemia (AML) and chronic lymphocytic leukemia (CLL), are presented individually on their own pages, but also contribute to the data presented here.